 Second generation of the reflectometry setup

 The initial measurements have been done in a liquid helium dewar at 4 K temperature.
 Going lower in temperature, further decreases the electron temperature needed to resolve the physical effects in the next experiments.
+Maybe here you can write that for lower temperature you expect sharper coulomb peaks, thus higher sensitivity.
+I think what is missing in the previous section is to speak what is the sensitivity of your setup.
+I kind of remember you had done this in Linz right?

-Our group has changed the laboratory environment which is now placed at IST Austria.
-New lab is equipped with dilution fridges allowing us to achieve temperatures down to 10 mK.
+The first generation of the used setup and pcb board aimed to verify that indeed we have the knowhow to perform RF reflectometry measurements.
+The second generation of the reflectometry setup will be installed in dilution fridges allowing us to achieve temperatures down to 10 mK.